-Plastiq, a U.S.-based intelligent payments solution for small businesses, announced on Thursday it has formed a partnership with corporate card provider Ramp helps businesses pay for virtually any expense with the Ramp card.
+Plastiq, a U.S.-based intelligent payments solution for small businesses, announced on Thursday it has formed a partnership with corporate card provider Ramp to help businesses pay for virtually any expense with the Ramp card.
 Plastiq reported that through the partnership, customers may now track, manage, and control every dollar of their company’s spend in a single place, including larger expenses that don’t normally fit on a credit card like rent, advertising, and supplier costs.

 “The integrated experience allows customers to charge large expenses on their Ramp card and leverage Plastiq to instantly pay suppliers via ACH, wire or check.”

 Sameer Gulati, President and COO of Plastiq, shared more details about the partnership by stating: